 Stranded wires use multiple smaller AWG’s and wind them together to get the same diameter as a solid strand would be.
 For instance, instead of using a single 10 AWG solid strand of copper one could also get a 10 AWG wire with 19 strands.
 Obviously those 19 strands are not all 10 AWG or it would be much larger in diameter.
 The math is calculated to determine what size is needed for 19 strands to equal 1 strand of 10 AWG copper.
 That way, both diameters of copper, solid or stranded, both exert the same amount of current.

 3. Flexible Stranding

 Typically, electrical wire used in homes or buildings does not come in a flexible option because the cables are installed and never touched again.
 However, extension cords and power cables are uncoiled to be used for the day and the coiled back on to the reel for later use.
-Generators cables and welding cable come to mind as flexible cables with very thin stranding.
+Generator cables and welding cable come to mind as flexible cables with very thin stranding.